 USA Softball Rookie League

-The USA Softball Rookie League welcomes widespread participation for youth athletes ages 8-Under through 12-Under to deepen their interest in the sport or sharpen their skill sets on the field.
+In partnership with Oklahoma City Parks and Recreation and the Rookie League Foundation of Oklahoma, the Softball Rookie League welcomes widespread participation for youth athletes ages 8-Under through 12-Under to deepen their interest in the sport or sharpen their skill sets on the field.
 The initiative provides players, parents and coaches with opportunities to get involved in the game and help build bat and ball sports in the metro OKC area.